Marlese von Broembsen

 WIEGO’s Working Papers (Law), featuring research that makes either an empirical or theoretical contribution to existing knowledge about the informal economy.
 Particular attention is paid to policy-relevant research.
 This series includes statistical profiles of informal employment and critical analysis of data collection and classification methods.
 Methodological issues and innovations, as well as suggestions for future research, are considered.

-We also publish a semi-annual newsletter, Law & Informality Insights.
+We publish a semi-annual newsletter, Law & Informality Insights.
 Each issue focuses on a particular line of our work, and includes key developments in regulations, jurisprudence and scholarship.

-Finally, we maintain a Law & Informality microsite that includes legal instruments by geographic region and occupational group.
+We maintain a Law & Informality microsite that includes legal instruments by geographic region and occupational group.